 My car insurance has been cancelled: What next?

-Having your car insurance policy cancelled, voided or refused is something you definitely want to avoid - it can cause stress, hassle and problems getting cover in future.
+Having your car insurance policy cancelled, voided or refused can cause stress, hassle and problems getting cover in future.
 Here’s why it could happen, how you can prevent it from happening in the future, and how you can get cover if your policy is cancelled.

 Key takeaways

-• A cancelled policy stays on your record permanently, making it harder and more expensive to find new coverage.
+A cancelled policy stays on your record permanently, making it harder and more expensive to find new cover

 Why has my car insurance been cancelled?

 Unless you’ve cancelled it yourself, your car insurance provider is only likely to cancel your cover if it suspects you’ve broken laws or rules regarding your policy.
-This usually amounts to either:
+This could be because:

 Many people pay monthly car insurance premiums rather than an annual lump sum.
 If you stop paying then your insurer has the right to void your cover, but they’re required to warn you first and let you catch up on what you owe.